Degreet/nestgram/readme.md

 export class AppModule {}
 ```

-At first, we imported Module class from nestgram, AppController and AppService also, that we will create later.
-Then we described our controllers and services in @Module decorator.
+At first, we imported Module class from nestgram, `AppController` and `AppService` also, that we will create later.
+Then we described our controllers and services in `@Module` decorator

 ## Create app.controller.ts

 Let's create the `app.controller.ts` file.
-In it, we will describe updates, that we want to handle.
+In it, we will describe updates, that we want to handle

 ```typescript
 import { OnCommand, Controller } from 'nestgram';